ciderpunx/7ml7w/julia/day2/easy-exercises.md

 > Use pmap to take an array of trial counts and produce the number of heads found for each element.

 I spent a really long time on this and could not find a sensible way to do it.
-Maybe it is just me, but this is a job for a fold/reduce rather than a map.
-I came up with something that works but not sure if it is what we are after.
+This seems very clearly a job for a fold/reduce rather than a map.
+I came up with something that "works" but not sure if it is what the authors were after.

 <p><code>julia&gt; heads=[1 0 1 1; 1 1 0 1; 1 0 0 1; 0 1 0 1]
 4x4 Array{Int64,2}: